 Jonathan McKee: It’s so tough for young people today because there’s this measurement.
 They’re - they’re like a celebrity from 10 or 20 years ago that had to be careful every time they walked out of the house because every comment they made was judged, what they were wearing was judged.
 That’s all our kids today.

 End of Excerpt

 John Fuller: That’s Jonathan McKee.
-And he joins us today on Focus on the Family.
-And your host is Focus president and author Jim Daly.
-I’m John Fuller.
+And he’s with us today on a Best of 2018 Focus on the Family broadcast.
+Thanks for listening.
+I’m John Fuller, and your host is Focus president Jim Daly.

 Jim Daly: John, how much have your children delved into the social media world?
 I mean, you’ve got six kids.

 John: We eased into when my oldest was 15 - that was 14 years ago.
-And so we’ve kind of held steady and said when you’re 14 and a half, you can get a Facebook.
+And so we’ve kind of held steady and said when you’re 14 and a half, you can get a Facebook account.

 Jim: Fourteen and a half - that’s very exacting.
 Wow.
 How’d you get down to that?

 John: I think that’s because that’s when Facebook started to grow in popularity and about the time that he started to get it.
 But I’ve had to manage six kids with all that.
 And so fortunately, five are adults, and they’re on their own.